aigon1989/AXIM/doc/init.md

 4d) CentOS

-Copy aximd.init to /etc/init.d/aximd.
-Test by running "service aximd start".
+Copy staterad.init to /etc/init.d/staterad.
+Test by running "service staterad start".

-Using this script, you can adjust the path and flags to the aximd program by setting the AXIMD and FLAGS environment variables in the file /etc/sysconfig/aximd.
+Using this script, you can adjust the path and flags to the staterad program by setting the STATERAD and FLAGS environment variables in the file /etc/sysconfig/staterad.
 You can also use the DAEMONOPTS environment variable here.

 5. Auto-respawn
 -----------------------------------